ReactiveSets/toubkal/README.md

 New Pipelets                        | Short Description
 ------------------------------------|--------------------------------------------------------------------------------------
-modules_files()                     | Singleton dataflow of toubkal modules' files from toubkal/lib/modules.json piexif_insert()                     | Inserts EXIF into content, using the piexif library piexif_parse()                      | Parses content EXIF using the piexif library
+emit_operations()                   | Emits remove, update, and add operations in a transaction modules_files()                     | Singleton dataflow of toubkal modules' files from toubkal/lib/modules.json piexif_insert()                     | Inserts EXIF into content, using the piexif library piexif_parse()                      | Parses content EXIF using the piexif library